federica-cirillo/certifications/README.md

 # Certifications

-A collection of my professional certifications and training completions.
+A collection of my professional certifications and training completions (folder 'certifications')

 ## 📄 Certificates